-The USask Assessment Principles describe assessment practices that are supportive of students’ learning and likely to generate trustworthy representations of how well students have learned.
+The USask Assessment Principles listed below, describe assessment practices that are supportive of students’ learning and likely to generate trustworthy representations of how well students have learned.

 The Assessment Principles